TritonDataCenter/rfd/rfd/0163/README.md

 `cfwlogd` logs will be stored in a new dataset that will be mounted at `/var/log/firewall`.
 Logs will be named

 ```
-/var/log/firewall/:customer_uuid/:vm_uuid/current.log.gz
+/var/log/firewall/:customer_uuid/:vm_uuid/current.log
 ```

 ### Log rotation

-When `cfwlogd` receives a `SIGHUP` (or some other mechanism TBD), it will close all log files and reopen on demand.
+When `cfwlogd` receives a `SIGHUP`, it will close all log files and reopen on demand.
 It is expected that this will be delivered on a regular (e.g. hourly) basis by `logadm`.

 `logadm` will be configured to periodically rotate all `current.log` files found in `/var/log/firewall/*/*` to `:iso8601stamp.log.gz`.

-**XXX should the stamp be the time of the first record or the last?**

 ### Log archival

-The `logarchiver` service, described in the *Log Archiver Service* section below, will be responsible for gathering cloud firewall logs from each compute node and storing them in Manta.
+The `triton-logarchiver` service, described in the *Log Archiver Service* section below, will be responsible for gathering cloud firewall logs from each compute node and storing them in Manta.

 ### Log retention